sheacon/carl_tracker/README.md

 - [`jq`](https://formulae.brew.sh/formula/jq)

 Credit:
-This is a fork of https://github.com/icepick3000/AirtagAlex
+This is based on the work of [AirtagAlex](https://github.com/icepick3000/AirtagAlex)